Bloodline Recap: Welcome to Florida

 • There’s some nice character work in this episode, particularly by Sevigny and Chandler, but it feels really transitional for a mid-season point.
 (Perhaps adding to my theory that this was originally written as the season’s second episode, while the first three were really meant for last year.)

-• Good to see Mario Van Peebles directing again (and appearing in a supporting role as the Diazs’ attorney).
+• Good to see Mario Van Peebles directing again (and appearing in a supporting role as the Diazes’ attorney).

 • Bloodline has played with timelines before, but never more so than John going home, talking to his daughter, finding his partner, and having sex all while Kevin is at the strip club.
 Was she just waiting in his apartment?